Razib Khan: Life and education

 At the University of Oregon, he completed his Bachelor of Science in biochemistry in 2000, and completed his Bachelor of Science in biology in 2006.
 Razib also did graduate work at the University of California at Davis.
-During the early 2000s Khan initially worked as a software engineer, but received funding from Ron Unz and switched his focus to science.
+During the early 2000s Khan initially worked as a software engineer, but received funding from Ron Unz, founder of the The Unz Review, and switched his focus to science.

-Research and publications
+Blogging and writing

-In 2002, Khan co-founded a blog called Gene Expression which discussed technical and social issues in genetics.
-Since writing for Gene Expression, he has written science articles for numerous mainstream publications, and many of the articles touched on controversial subjects such as race, gender, and intelligence.
-Khan's publications have been cited by popular science writers, including his work on the migrations of Southeast Asian Civilizations, Jewish migrations family genetics, and consumer genetics.
+In December 2010, Khan co-founded the group blog Brown Pundits together with British-Pakistani Bahá'í Zachary L. Zavidé and Pakistani-American Omar Ali.
+The blog pertains mainly to South Asian issues.
+In October 2018 they began an associated podcast called The Brown Pundits Podcast.
+More generally, he is most broadly known for his various webblogs, which have accrued him over 50,000 Substack subscribers.

+As a writer, Khan has contributed to the Guardian, the National Review, Slate, Taki's Magazine, and The Unz Review.

+In March 2015, The New York Times announced that it had hired Khan on a short-term contract, and that he would write for them about once a month.
+The Times wrote he is "a science blogger and a doctoral candidate in genomics and genetics at the University of California, Davis.
+He writes about evolution, genetics, religion, politics and philosophy."
+In response, journalists documented Khan's contributions to the alt-right Taki's Magazine and VDARE, which included support for the belief that some races are biologically more intelligent than others.
+Following this, The New York Times removed him as a regular periodic contributor.
+The Times did not specifically mention the part of Khan's work they found uncomfortable, and he wrote two op-eds for the paper before they ended his contract.
+In a 2016 interview with the economist and podcaster James Miller, referring to the cancelled Times contract, Khan stated, "I have a clean conscience because I say what I think is true."

+Genome sequencing

 In 2014, Khan made news when he sequenced his son's genome in utero.
 Antonio Regalado wrote his son may be the first healthy person to have his entire genome sequenced before being born.
-In an interview with Don Gonyea, Khan stated his child was the most important thing in his life, so it made sense to know everything about his genetics.
+In an interview with Don Gonyea for NPR's Weekend Edition, Khan stated his child was the most important thing in his life, so it made sense to know everything about his genetics.
 He was able to obtain the genome sequence by requesting a chorionic villus sampling (CVS) test.
 After obtaining the raw genetic data, Khan used the free software Promethease to analyze the data.
 Khan believes society is in the "second age of eugenics," and full genome sequences of fetuses will become standard procedure for parents in the 21st century.
 Ainsley Newson wrote "Khan's decision to obtain the whole genome sequence of his partner's fetus while in utero shows us that genomics is no longer a fantasy."